Sobhan Khaghani

-Sobhan Khaghani (born 27 January 2000) is an Iranian footballer who plays for Iranian club Esteghlal as a winger.
+Sobhan Khaghani (born 27 January 2000) is an Iranian professional footballer who plays for Iranian club Zob Ahan as a winger.

 Club career

-Esteghlal

-He joined Esteghlal in the Summer of 2020.
+Khaghani joined Esteghlal in the summer of 2020.
 He scored his first goal for the club on his first start against Shahr Khodro on 13 December 2020.
 On 20 July 2021 he scored his second goal for the club against Naft Masjed Soleyman F.C.
 This goal is 900th goal in the Esteghlal history.

+International career

+Khaghani represented Iran U17 at the 2017 FIFA U-17 World Cup in India.

 Personal life

-He was born with only one kidney, but he doesn’t have a problem to play.
+Khaghani was born with only one kidney, but he doesn't have a problem to play.